 Lost something?
 Need to buy tickets?

 Let's say you need to check your e-mail, purchase tickets for the Fort Worth Zoo, and look for your lost sunglasses.
 Well, you're in luck!
 You can do all of these things at the information desk at the west entrance of Stovall Hall.
 Call them at 940-565-3805.

 Need to make copies?

 You've just finished a Power Point presentation for your economics class and you need to make copies of the presentation for each of your class mates.
 Now what?
 Eagle Images provides full digital printing and bindery services for a great value.
-One location is on Level 2, Room 241 of the University Union and the second is in the University Services Building, Room 124.
+They are located in the University Services Building, Room 124.

 Or send a fax?